RaphaelBellepeau/ketchup-catch-up/README.md

    `calendar.events` (event creation).
-3. **Group + window.** Pick friends from your discoverable list, name the group, pick a vibe (dinner/drinks/brunch/activity), and pick a date range with the inline calendar.
+3. **Group + window.** Pick friends from your discoverable list, name the group, pick a vibe (dinner/drinks/brunch/activity), and pick a date range with the inline calendar or opt for the reccuring meet-up, set the goal frequency and let the agents figure it out.
-4. **A2A negotiation (live SSE feed).** Backend spawns one agent per member.
-Up to 3 rounds of structured slot proposals — each agent only sees its own user's data; the orchestrator only sees structured summaries from each agent (privacy by separation, not by prompt instruction).
+5. **A2A negotiation (live SSE feed).** Backend spawns one agent per member.
+Up to 3 rounds of structured slot proposals; each agent only sees its own user's data; the orchestrator only sees structured summaries from each agent (privacy by separation, not by prompt instruction).
 Tavily is called with the merged venue criteria, the results are passed through a venue-extraction LLM pass that pulls real venue names out of "top 10" listicles.
 Agents rank, the orchestrator aggregates, the proposal is locked.
-5. **Vote.** Accept — and Google Calendar events are pushed to every connected member.
+6. **Vote.** Accept — and Google Calendar events are pushed to every connected member.
 Reject — and the negotiation restarts with the rejection reason injected into every agent's system prompt so it actively avoids the failure mode (slot, venue, price band).
-6. **Post-event debrief (Gradbot, again).** Once the event is past, the home page rings: an "incoming call" card from your agent.
+7. **Post-event debrief (Gradbot, again).** Once the event is past, the home page rings: an "incoming call" card from your agent.
 The agent already knows the venue, the friends, and your prior memories.
 It rebounds on what it thought it knew ("you had this place pegged as the cozy-bistro vibe — did it land?") and saves either confirmation or correction back into your profile.

-Everything streams in real time over SSE: the user can watch the agents debate, see who's flexing on which slot, and see Tavily go look for places.
+Everything streams in real time over SSE

 ## Built for the Build Berlin hackathon